-Sector Generally known modern s Cleaning and laundry The cleaning industry is con largely due to the nature of nature of operations.
-The cle qualification in many instance skilled.
-On top of this, those from migrant populations wh legal rights or a limited under employed in the cleaning in- circumstances, have a restri employers, or those with wh Food services Due to the nature of the wor packaging and transport of chains have a high risk of m a concern for supermarkets also be considered by produ and caterers.
-Some example services industry that are free the engagement of labour h and seasonal workers for fru and the poor conditions, pas food processing.
+Sector Generally known modern slavery risks3 Cleaning and laundry The cleaning industry is considered high-risk for modern slavery largely due to the nature of the workforce and the often opaque nature of operations.
+The cleaning sector does not require tertiary qualification in many instances and such the workforce is often low-skilled.
+On top of this, those who enter the cleaning sector are often from migrant populations who have a limited understanding of their legal rights or a limited understanding of English.
+As a result, those employed in the cleaning industry, who fall into the aforementioned circumstances, have a restricted ability to bargain with their employers, or those with whom they contract Food services Due to the nature of the work involved in the production, processing, packaging and transport of food and produce, food related supply chains have a high risk of modern slavery.
+These risks are not only a concern for supermarkets and suppliers generally, they should also be considered by producers, distributors, packers, exporters and caterers.
+Some examples of modern slavery risks in the food services industry that are frequently cited as areas of concern are: the engagement of labour hire contractors who recruit backpackers and seasonal workers for fruit and vegetable picking on farms and the poor conditions, passport retention and bonded labour in food processing.